Esri/arcgis-maps-sdk-java-samples/group_layers/group-layers/README.md

 The full extent of a group layer may change when child layers are added/removed.
 Group layers do not have a spatial reference, but the full extent will have the spatial reference of the first child layer.

 Group layers can be saved to web scenes.
 In web maps, group layers will be ignored.

+The implementation shown here makes use of a custom tree cell for displaying layers in a tree view.
+In the custom tree cell, toggling the checkbox of the group layer cell does not also toggle the child cell's checkbox.
+If you desire this behavior, use or extend JavaFX's `CheckBoxTreeCell` and `CheckBoxTreeItem`.

 ## Tags